 \section{Abstract}

 Large pre-trained neural language models (LM) have very powerful text generation capabilities.
 However, in practice, they are hard to control for creative purposes.
 We describe a Plug-and-Play controllable language generation framework, Plug-and-Blend, that allows a human user to input multiple control codes (topics).
-In the context of automated story generation, this allows a human user lose or fine grained control of the topics that will appear in the generated story, and can even allow for overlapping, blended topics.
-We show that our framework, working with different generation models, controls the generation towards given continuous-weighted control codes while keeping the generated sentences fluent, demonstrating strong blending capability.
+In the context of automated story generation, this allows a human user loose or fine-grained control of the topics and transitions between them that will appear in the generated story, and can even allow for overlapping, blended topics.
+Automated evaluations show our framework, working with different generative LMs, controls the generation towards given continuous-weighted control codes while keeping the generated sentences fluent, demonstrating strong blending capability.
 A human participant evaluation shows that the generated stories are observably transitioning between two topics.